 Steelers give Brown help, draft WR Smith-Schuster

 Conner wasn't the only weapon Pittsburgh quarterback Ben Roethlisberger received on Friday.
-The Steelers took USC wide receiver Juju Schuster-Smith in the second round of the NFL draft on Friday, giving the Steelers a big target to take some of the pressure off Brown.
+The Steelers took USC wide receiver Juju Smith-Schuster in the second round, giving Roethlisberger a big target to hopefully take some of the pressure off All-Pro Antonio Brown.